asadiramin/Power-BI-Desktop/README.md

 - Importing data in to Power BI Desktop
 - Using Power Query Editor to transform the data: Removing unneccesary columns, cheking for the correct data types, calculating a Date Table
-- Data Model
-- Data Visualization
+- Data Modelling
-- Building a custom Tooltip including Card and map
+- Reporting the data / Data Visualization & Building a customized Tooltip using Card- and Map-Visual